C40 Inclusive CitiesEnsuring that efforts to address climate change help create sustainable cities for allPlay feature film

 The staggering increase in the scale and pace of action required to meet the ambition of the Paris Agreement demands an immediate end to business-as-usual in urban development and renewal, in favor of zero or low-carbon new development and the extensive retrofitting of existing urban areas.

-However, it can be challenging for mayors and city practitioners to make the case for scalable climate action when set against issues seem.
+However, it can be challenging to make the case for prioritizing climate action when set against other issues facing cities.
 From employment to housing to adequate services, security and public health, mayors have a broad agenda of priorities and resident expectations to meet.
 These challenges are often underpinned and exacerbated by rising inequality — in housing, labor, education, healthcare, infrastructure, and even access to parks and open space — which is widening the quality-of-life gap amongst different segments of the population in most cities.

 When considering how to address these challenges, it can be tempting for city leaders to see climate action as separate from these other priorities, or even to be in direct conflict with them.
 But C40 and its cities see these priorities as mutually reinforcing.